PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 Save the text file with these use these configuration values for later use when setting up the C# console application.

-> In the next step you will use a Fabric notepad with pre-provided Python code to populate the **SalesDataLakehouse** with data using a medallion architecture in which the data is stored in data zones which typcially include bronze, silver and gold.
+> In the next step you will import a Fabric notebook with pre-provided Python code.
+You will execute Python code in this notebook to populate the **SalesDataLakehouse** with data using a medallion architecture in which the data is stored in three data zones which are bronze, silver and gold.
 In a real-world scenario, you will typcially create a seperate lakehouse for each zone.
-This demo uses a si

-that denote the quality of data stored in the lakehouse

-three zones each of which represents a different level of data quality,
+This demo is using a single lakehouse for the data in all three zones just to simplify things as you begin to learn working with Python and Spark.

 ## Create lakehouse tables using a pre-provided Fabric notebook